 Grimm felt that random blows with these circled parts lead to wounds looking like this:

 While these are not all the wounds, it is clear that there were two distinct shapes – round and linear.
 How would four parts of gun cause such signature wounds?
+Given all the permutations of impact angles and impact surfaces, how would you get such paring?
 How do you hold a gun in such an attack?
 Would the attack with a gun cause blood spatter to fly metres – such as onto the balcony door’s curtain?
 Would it cause a deep skull fracture behind the left ear?
 Would it cause profuse bleeding?

 But what is simply ridiculous about Grimm’s theory, is that according to him, there were oily marks on the towel in the bathroom, caused by a handgun that was wiped clean with it.
 Leaving oil or gunpowder residu marks behind.
 Now, we must remember the attack was bloody and it was gruesome.
 Whatever the weapon was, it had to be full of blood.
 Now Grimm wants us to believe that the murderer wiped this bloody weapon in such a way that only the oil and/or residu came off.
 One would think that it would rather be a oily/bloody mix that came off onto the towel.
 Or does he want us to believe that the murderer wiped an oily gun before the attack?
 Under what circumstances would one walk around with a oily gun, and then rather to hit than shoot somebody with it?